Analysis | The 3 most likely paths to victory for Biden and Trump, in maps

 Presenting: Trump’s most logical path to victory.

-I know we’ve been here before, but Florida is very clearly emerging as the most pivotal state in this presidential election — both thanks to its 29 electoral votes (second only among the swing states to Texas) and to its consistent razor-thin margins (it’s been decided by about 1 percentage point in many recent elections and is a virtual tie right now).
+I know we’ve been here before, but Florida is very clearly emerging as the most pivotal state in this presidential election — thanks both to its 29 electoral votes (second only among the swing states to Texas) and to its consistent razor-thin margins (it’s been decided by about 1 percentage point in many recent elections and is a virtual tie right now).

 One of the big new developments in the 2020 race is the competitiveness of some red states in the southern half of the country.
 Democrats have high hopes that their efforts to at last turn Arizona, Georgia and Texas blue could arrive sooner than expected.
 But what if it’s a bust?
 And what if Trump holds all of them and nips Florida?